Problems with Airport Guest WiFi and How to Solve with the Right Wireless Network Design

 Designing for Mobility

-When designing an airport wireless network, it is important to design for mobility.
+When designing a wireless network for an airport, it is important to design for mobility.
 The average user has 3-5 wireless enabled devices on them at any time.
-Travellers bring along laptops, tablets, smart watches, smart phones and more to keep them entertained between flights or to get caught up on work.
+Travelers bring along laptops, tablets, smart watches, smart phones and more to keep them entertained between flights or to get caught up on work.
 Having a mobile-first network is imperative, but the network must also support mobility across your network.
 As guests dash across the airport from security to their gate, they are relying on WiFi to get important flight information from airline apps and update loved ones as they travel.
 Configuring your wireless network hardware to support the number of devices and applications connecting at any given time and keeping them connected as they move from check-in to security to gate, is imperative.

 Co-Channel Interference: APs all tuned to the same frequency